guanshiyin28/Personal-Portofolio-Website/README.md

 # Personal Portfolio Website

-This repository showcases my personal portfolio website, a digital platform designed to highlight my skills, projects, and experiences.
+This repository showcases personal portfolio website, a digital platform designed to highlight my skills, projects, and experiences.
 It serves as a comprehensive overview of my professional journey and creative work.

 <hr><br>

 ## Purpose of This Repository

-This repository houses my personal portfolio website, a digital showcase of my skills, projects, and experiences.
+This repository houses personal portfolio website, a digital showcase of my skills, projects, and experiences.
 It serves as a centralized platform for:

 - **Self-Promotion:** Highlighting abilities and achievements.
 - **Project Showcase:** Displaying a curated collection of work.